Single Storey Extensions

 You are increasing the overall height of the building

-You are extending more than six metres from the rear of an attached house
+You are extending more than six meters from the rear of an attached house

-You are extending more than eight metres from the rear of a detached house
+You are extending more than eight meters from the rear of a detached house

-Your single-storey extension is taller than four metres
+Your single-storey extension is taller than four meters

 Your single-storey extension is more than half the width of your house